Sojty-scg/TdA-next-express-mysql/README.md

 > [!NOTE]
 > Czech version is available below / Česká verze je k dispozici níže

-A template for developing applications for the Tour de App competition with a frontend in [NextJS](https://nextjs.org/) and a backend in [Express](https://expressjs.com/).
+A template for developing applications for the Tour de App competition with a frontend in [NextJS](https://nextjs.org/) and a backend in [Exp
 ## Initial Setup

 In the frontend and backend directories, there are `.env.example` files that need to be renamed to `.env` and the values adjusted as needed.